wp-plugins/chicory-recipe-ingredients/readme.txt

 = 1.2 =

-* Resolve bug of home page diplay.
+* Remove front page and other pages chicory button diplay.
+* Chicory button only diplay on single post.

 = 1.1 =